Vatican confirms secret Catholic Church guidelines for priests who father children

 But she now believes there could be thousands of children like her, and they're slowly being recognized -- starting in Ireland.

-Last year, Ireland's Catholic Church published ground-breaking guidelines for priests, declaring that if, "a priest fathers a child, the well-being of his child should be his first consideration," and he should "face up to his responsibilities -- personal, legal, moral and financial."
+In 2017, Ireland's Catholic Church published ground-breaking guidelines for priests, declaring that if "a priest fathers a child, the well-being of his child should be his first consideration," and he should "face up to his responsibilities -- personal, legal, moral and financial."

-"It's special to me because my father spent time here," Doyle told Saberi.
-He pushed for the guidelines after learning that his late god-father, an Irish priest, was his real father.
+Doyle told Saberi that he pushed for the guidelines after learning that his late god-father, an Irish priest, was his real father.

-Doyle accepts that, but said, "the first problem with children of priests is they're not recognized… when you're hidden… you are characterized by secrecy."
+Doyle accepts that but said, "the first problem with children of priests is they're not recognized."

 Gisotti said "the fundamental principle behind these lines is the protection of the child.
 For this reason, the document ordinarily requires that the priest present a request for dispensation from the duties of the clerical state and, as a layman, assume his responsibilities as a parent by devoting himself exclusively" to their child.